gagolucasm/Traffic-Sign-Classifier/README.md

 Overview
 ---
 This project is about classifying traffic signs using deep neural networks and convolutional neural networks.
 Using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) and later trying to classify new images.
+Trained on an AWS  GPU instance (g2.2large).

 The Project